Skip to main content

 Does the description clarify parameter syntax, constraints, interactions, or defaults beyond what the schema provides?

-Schema coverage is 100% with descriptions for both parameters (projectId and runId).
-The description reinforces the prerequisite for runId but adds no semantic meaning beyond the schema.
+Schema coverage is 100% for both parameters, with descriptions in the schema indicating how to obtain each ID.
+The description reiterates that runId comes from get_tech_trust_history, adding no new semantic meaning beyond the schema.
 Baseline 3 is appropriate.

 Input schemas describe structure but not intent.
 Descriptions should explain non-obvious parameter relationships and valid value ranges.